C. Arnholt Smith: Prison

 Smith's base was ownership of the United States National Bank in San Diego, of which he had purchased controlling interest in 1933.
 The bank grew to become the 86th largest bank in the country with $1.2 billion in total assets.
 The bank failed in October 1973, at which time it was the largest bank failure in history, due to an excessive level of bad loans to Smith-controlled companies, which exceeded the bank's legal lending limit.
 In August 1973, the Internal Revenue Service sued Smith for $23 million for back taxes.
 The IRS filed criminal charges in the case but they were later dropped.
 In 1975, Smith pleaded no contest to bank fraud charges and was placed on probation and fined $30,000.
 That same year, Smith was sued by the Federal Deposit Insurance Corporation for $45 million for engaging in "unsafe and unsound" banking practices.
 In 1977, a judge ordered Smith jailed for contempt because he refused to answer questions regarding his personal finances.
 In 1979, Smith was convicted of embezzlement of $8.9 million and tax fraud, involving his sale of the San Diego Padres.
 He served eight months in a county minimum-security Work Furlough Center in 1984 and 1985; his sentence was reduced due to his poor health.
-He died in 1996 of congestive heart failure at age 97.
+He died, penniless, in 1996 of congestive heart failure at age 97.